 Years ago, when emojis were becoming a fad, I was wandering through a department store that had a bin full of little throw pillows with emoji designs.
 As I passed by, an older grandmotherly woman was saying to a younger woman “Oh, I should get this one for John!
 He loves chocolate pudding!”
 The younger woman said “Um, that’s not chocolate pudding.”
 That’s when I knew that emojis were not for me…

-Jonathan Bridge Premium Member 3 days ago
+Jonathan Bridge Premium Member about 1 month ago

 I recall hearing of an instance where someone texted a relative regarding the death of their aunt and added LOL thinking it meant “Lots Of Love”.